- Form a Company Now! +

 You have amazing ideas for new businesses.
 You’re ready to incorporate in order to protect yourself and your personal assets, and you’ve decided it’s time to take the next step and create an LLC holding company for your various endeavors.

 By now, it’s common knowledge that Delaware is the gold standard when it comes to forming an LLC, LP, or Corporation.
 The Delaware LLC is by far the most popular entity type for most entrepreneurs building a startup.

-As a result, people often wonder if they can operate multiple LLCs under one umbrella LLC.
+As a result, people often wonder if they can operate multiple LLCs under one LLC holding company.

 These are two completely different types of businesses, so it raises the question of whether or not the owner can provide both services under one LLC.
 Part of the consideration is, naturally, wanting to avoid additional costs for maintaining another LLC.

 The answer is yes--it is possible and permissible to operate multiple businesses under one LLC.
 Many entrepreneurs who opt to do this use what is called a "Fictitious Name Statement" or a "DBA" (also known as a "Doing Business As") to operate an additional business under a different name.

 However, just because it’s permissible and possible to operate several different types of businesses under one company (LLC or corporation) doesn't mean you should, as there can be downsides.

 For example, if a lawsuit is filed against any one of the businesses, the assets of the others could be at stake.
 The result is that you put yourself at a higher degree of liability risk.
 In other words, if one of the pieces (businesses) within the LLC were to be held liable, then so could the entire LLC.

 Instead, many people opt to file a new LLC for each of their start-up ventures.
 This isolates the risk by separating each business's debts and liabilities.
 There are, of course, additional maintenance fees, but these can be well worth it in order to protect your businesses.